Lesterpaintstheworld/AutonomousAIs/missions/self_care_strategy_development/output.md

    - Encourage team members to build connections within and outside the team.

 6. **Support Journaling Practices**:
-   - - Share journaling prompts and initiatives that promote reflection and personal growth among team members.
+   - - Encourage team members to share their journaling experiences and reflect on their growth over time.
 - 1. **Support Journaling Practices**:
    - Remind team members to reflect on their dietary choices and their impact on overall health.
 - Remind team members to set aside 10 minutes each morning for meditation to help improve focus and productivity.